- Obtains very good yields juicing oranges, apples, wheatgrass and a combination of produce all at the same time

 The Sealing Ring

 The sealing ring acts as a seal between the juicing bowl and the motor base.
 Jutting out from the main body of the juicer is the metal arm that extends from the juicer’s motor.
 This metal arm fits into the bottom of the auger and turns it.
 The auger is assembled inside the juicing bowl while the metal arm extending from the main body is located outside the juicing bowl.
 The silicone sealing ring allows these two parts to fit together without allowing juice accumulating inside of the juicing bowl to leak out onto the motor base.
 The sealing ring is the red ring that fits into the very center of the juicing bowl.
 It can very easily be removed for cleaning, though we didn’t find it necessary to remove it at any time during our testing.
+The sealing ring is the red rubber ring at the center of the juicing bowl pictured above.

 Juice Cap Seal

 The Slowstar’s juice cap can easily be removed from the juice outlet on the juicing bowl.
 In addition, the juice cap seal on the inside of the cap can also be removed.
 This seal is necessary to prevent juice from leaking out of the juice outlet, should you close off the cap for juicing or cleaning.
+The juice cap seal is the grey rubber part attached to the juice cap shown in the photo above.

 Assembling any masticating juicer for the first time can be a daunting task.
 If you’re a masticating juicer newbie and putting together your Slowstar for the first time you’ll definitely want to consult the included manual which shows the basics of proper assembly of the juicer.
 In the current discussion, our goal is to go over each of the steps involved in assembly in detail and point out any difficulties we experienced during assembly at the same time in order to show prospective buyers just what they’re up against when getting ready to juice using this particular juicer.
 In doing so, we’ll not only compare the Slowstar to other masticating juicers of the same type, other vertical masticating juicers, but we’ll also compare it to horizontal masticating juicers and at times, even centrifugal juicers.